 The budget narrative should be mathematically sound and correspond clearly with the information and figures provided in the Budget Detail Worksheet.
 The narrative should explain how the applicant estimated and calculated all costs, and how those costs are necessary to the completion of the proposed project.
-The narrative may include tables for clarification purposes.
+The narrative may include tables for clarification purposes, but need not be in a spreadsheet format.
 As with the Budget Detail Worksheet, the budget narrative should describe costs by year.